derekTurner/IT-docs-23/Block_4/section_3/express3_dev.md

 ### app.js

-The file structure in express_app 3 is:
+The file structure in express_app 3 is similar to:

 ```code